zx80/flask-simple-auth/docs/DOCUMENTATION.md

   arguments.
   Default is empty.

+- `FSA_DEFAULT_CONTENT_TYPE` allows to replace the default `text/html` header
+  added for string or byte responses.
+  Default is *None*, meaning no replacement.

 - `FSA_BEFORE_REQUEST` and `FSA_AFTER_REQUEST` allow to add a list of before and after request hooks from the configuration instead of the actual application code.